 Southwest Rapid Rewards® Premier Business Credit Card vs. Capital One® Spark® Miles for Business

 The Southwest Rapid Rewards® Premier Business Credit Card and the Capital One® Spark® Miles for Business credit card both offer double rewards, but Chase's Southwest card only offers it on brand-loyal purchases, including the airline as well as those with hotel and car rental partners.
 Capital One offers the double rewards on every purchase.
-If you're in search of bonus rewards points: The Capital One® Spark® Miles for Business credit card has a one-time welcome offer of 50,000 bonus miles when you spend $4,500 in the first three months of opening your account.
+If you're in search of bonus rewards: The Capital One® Spark® Miles for Business credit card has a one-time welcome offer of 50,000 bonus miles when you spend $4,500 in the first three months of opening your account.
 Southwest Rapid Rewards® Premier Business Credit Card welcomes you with 60,000 bonus points after you spend $3,000 in your first three months with the account.
 The Southwest points are worth differing amounts depending on when and where you travel.

 Neither card has expiration dates on rewards and both charge an annual fee.
 The Capital One card, however, does waive that fee for the first year.
 If you're loyal to Southwest Airlines, go with Chase; if you're just looking for the better deal and don't care about brands, go with Capital One.